Yiyang-Jia/nano_tang_poems/README.md

         不道千山夢，何人知酒平。

+    A Gift to Director Wei at Xishan                     (tranlated from above by chatGPT4)

+    The north wind shakes the leaves, they fall,
+    Clear skies stretch as far as the eye can see.

+    Where do water and trees come to rest?
+    The sound of bells from the ancient city echoes.

+    In autumn, my qin (zither) accompanies me, never tiring in repose, I write, forgetting all in a moment of inspiration.

+    Though I don’t speak of dreams spanning a thousand mountains, Who can understand the calm I find in wine?

 # Order of learning
 I observed the following order of learning (among the relatively successful generated examples by human grading), i.e., what features of the training data are consecutively picked up as the model gets larger and loss gets smaller: